Sanskrit Beginners Course

 This course aims to provide you with an introduction to Sanskrit, using the scholarly transliteration designed specifically for Sanskrit (the IAST) alongside the Devanāgarī script.
 It is designed to allow you to read and understand simple sentences with confidence.
 In all three terms, examples of authentic Sanskrit are explored, helping you gradually to make the transition from simplified, abridged Sanskrit to actual Sanskrit texts.
 As a learner, you would be expected to attend regularly, participate in class and complete homework regularly to ensure that learning objectives are met.
 You will receive regular feedback from your tutor.
+This course is delivered by the Language Centre

 The below will be achieved through 20 hours of blended learning: this is composed of 15 hours of online structured lessons with the teacher.
 This is supplemented by a minimum of 5 hours of guided independent learning supported by complementary material and regular feedback from the tutor.
 The course objective will be achieved within the 10-week course.